Treatment Services

 The Pierce County Alliance’s adult outpatient treatment program provides substance abuse treatment services to include intensive outpatient treatment.
 Licensed substance abuse treatment professionals conduct comprehensive assessments and develop an individualized service plan with each client.

-Mental health therapy is also available as is medication-assisted treatment (MAT) where appropriate.
-The program will assist enrollees in obtaining supportive and ancillary services, to include access to housing and medical needs as well as referral to education and job-training services.
+Mental health therapy is also available as is medication for opioid use disorder (MOUD) where appropriate.
+The program will assist enrollees in obtaining supportive and ancillary services, to include access to housing and medical services as well as referral to education and job-training services.

-Treatment duration is individualized within state requirements but normally lasts 16-18 months depending on the individual’s needs and progress.
+Treatment duration is individualized within state requirements but last at least 3 months and may extend up to 24 months depending on the individual’s needs and progress.
 No one is refused for inability to pay and, in most cases, costs are covered by Medicaid or other insurance.

 For more information contact us at: